saritasa-nest/saritasa-dotnet-psgallery/docs/RemoteAdministration/Dcom.md

 DCOM
 ====

-Many legacy management tools are powered by DCOM.
+Many legacy management tools are powered by DCOM (Distributed Component Object Model).
 The Microsoft DCOM uses MSRPC which is based on DCE/RPC.

 RPC uses TCP ports 135 and 445 (SMB for named pipes).
 It may use other ports also.
 See the article: [Service overview and network port requirements for Windows](https://support.microsoft.com/en-us/help/832017/service-overview-and-network-port-requirements-for-windows#method38)